boardgamenightwg/boardgamenightwg.github.io/content/_index.md

 ### [Please fill out this form if you're planning to attend.](https://forms.gle/84rs1eRpebendzTN8)

 We will reserve two tables for 16 people total.
 Aeronaut has a $160 bar minimum for the party, so please plan accordingly.
-This has to all be put on one card, which I can do and have people Venmo me.
+This has to all be put on one card, which I can do and have people Venmo me.\

+If there is a line at the door, please proceed directly to the security podium as you arrive between 6:30 and 9:30 pm.\

 There is [Venezuelan food on site](https://www.aeronautbrewing.com/visit/somerville/#:~:text=partners%20and%20friends.-,Carolicious,-is%20the%20result), but you can also bring your own food.
 Depending on interest, we may also order pizza.